jlelia/aestheticSelection/README.md

 ## Requirements

 - Python 3.10+ (recommended)
-- NVIDIA GPU with CUDA for reasonable performance (built for HPC so VRAM requirements are demanding).
+- NVIDIA GPU with CUDA for reasonable performance.
 CPU mode is supported but painfully slow.
+  - I built this for a VRAM-rich HPC, so it's quite demanding.
+Could probably lower max VRAM substantially with some tweaks.
 - Internet access for first run to download SDXL weights from Hugging Face.

 Python packages: